 Exposing the vertebral column and identifying the laminectomy site

 Identify the area where a skin incision will be made by pressing the fingers gently at the last rib to locate the L1 vertebra.
-Using this as a caudal landmark, make a 3-4 cm skin incision with a #10 surgical scalpel blade at the inferior angle of the scapulae to expose the muscle and fatpad.
+Using this as a landmark, make a 3-4 cm skin incision with a #10 surgical scalpel blade ending just inferior to L1 to expose the muscle.
 Hold the skin taut by gentle spreading and press firmly with the scalpel blade to ensure a clean incision.

-Cut and spread the superficial fat pad with forceps and scissors.
+Cut and spread superficial fat with forceps and scissors.

 Feel for the spinous processes with the flat of the scalpel blade or a finger.
 Often the midline area will be outlined by a “V” of white fascia on either side.
 Make a small rostral cut to allow room to grab securely onto an upper process with rat tooth forceps, then make 2 long, deep cuts as close to the processes as possible.
 At the deepest point of the cut, the dorsal surface of the vertebrae can be felt with the scalpel blade.

 Hold the lateral muscles aside with retractors or weighted hooks to improve visibility.
 Clear muscle around the processes with a scalpel, spring scissors or rongeurs to determine the shape of their heads.
-Remove the top of the T11, T12 and T13 vertebrae.

 NOTE: Remember that the spinal cord does not extend the full length of the vertebral column, as spinal cord tissue stops growing earlier in development than bone.
 This means that the target spinal level may be underneath a differently named vertebra.